Table of Contents

 You might also like my other ferry travel articles:

-Why take the Stockholm Tallinn Ferry?
+Why Take the Stockholm to Tallinn Ferry?

-- Enjoy a leisurely trip without the stress of flying
+• Enjoy a leisurely trip without the stress of flying

-- Cheap – tickets from just €92
+• Cheap – tickets from just €94

-- Amazing views of the Gulf of Finland and the Baltic!
+• Amazing views of the Gulf of Finland and the Baltic!

-- Take advantage of Estonia’s cheap prices!
+• Take advantage of Estonia’s cheap prices!

-- Discover one of Europe’s most charming old towns!
+• Discover one of Europe’s most charming old towns!

-- Arrive right in the centre of Stockholm
+• Arrive right in the centre of Stockholm

 There are many reasons to visit historic Stockholm.
-The city sits across 14 islands on Lake Malaren with over 60% of the city consisting of waterways, inter-connecting bridges and green spaces.
+The city sits across 14 islands on Lake Malaren with over 60% of the city consisting of waterways, interconnecting bridges and green spaces.
 The medieval old town is beautiful, with brightly coloured buildings lining the waterfront.

 It’s no secret that Scandinavia and Sweden in particular are expensive, so taking starting your trip in Estonia is a great way to stock up on items that are more costly in Sweden.